linuxdeepin/deepin-manual/manual-assets/professional/dde-file-manager/en_US/index.md

 1. On File Manager interface, select multiple files.
 2. Right-click and select **Rename**.
- - Replace Text: Input the content to be replaced in Find box, and input content to rename in Replace box.
+   - **Replace Text**: Input the content to be replaced in Find box, and input content to rename in Replace box.
- - Add Text: Input the content to add in Add box, and select the location.
+   - **Add Text**: Input the content to add in Add box, and select the location.
- - Custom Text: Input the file name and SN.
+   - **Custom Text**: Input the file name and SN.
 3. Click **Rename** to finish operation.

 ![1|batch_rename](jpg/rename.png)